Jilliann Matteucci, Development & Marketing Manager

-Danielle Carr has been a team member at Town Cats since 2014 starting off as a cat care associate and is now in the role of shelter coordinator.
-Danielle has previously worked in veterinary assisting, as well as, volunteering and fostering for SPCA since high school.
+Danielle Carr has been a team member at town cats since 2014 starting off as a cat care associate and is now in the role of shelter manger.
+Danielle has previously worked in veterinary assisting as well as volunteering and fostering for SPCA since High school.
 She has a strong passion for working with special needs cats, senior cats and socializing cats who come into our shelter from difficult situations.
-She lives at home with her boyfriend Dario, and her 6 cats, Neko, Topaz, Little Sis, Whitey, Mama and Tiger Girl.
+She lives at home with her senior FIV+ Town Cats Alumni cat Valentine.
 Danielle enjoys volunteering with people in recovery and people with developmental disabilities.
-When she is not at work, she enjoys reading epic fantasy novels, singing in performance artist groups, hiking, and going to punk and metal shows.
-Danielle is extremely passionate about all of the work we do at Town Cats and is excited to see what the future holds for our organization!
+On her time off Danielle enjoys reading epic fantasy novels, singing in performance art groups, hiking and going to punk and metal shows.
+Danielle is extremely passionate about all the work we do at Town Cats and is excited to see what the future holds for us!

 Helen Navalta-Biala graduated from San Jose State University with an Arts Education Degree.
 She worked as a teacher out of college and took a break from work to raise her 3 children.
 Upon her return to the workforce she helped to successfully grow an arts program for her children’s elementary school as the Volunteer Coordinator.
 In addition, she has experience working in customer service for high-tech companies and bay area start-ups.
 Her path has ultimately strengthened her passion of building relationships.
 She lives in San Jose with her husband, three children, her loyal dog Jack, and her spunky cat Mimi.
 She loves all things sweet (including kittens and puppies), a good baseball game and garlic fries, but most of all traveling with her family.
 She is excited to be a part of the Town Cats Family.